 GETTING YOUR LICENSE

 Unlike CB Radio, gaining access to Amateur Radio frequencies and bands requires licensing with the Australian Communications and Media Authority (ACMA).
 There are three levels of licence that all require some study and, an exam.

 The Foundation License is an excellent entry into the hobby and the easiest licence to initially obtain.
 Once licensed, you will have access to six bands between HF and UHF enabling radio communications across our region, around Australia, and around the World.

 To obtain your Foundation license we recommend you purchase the ‘Your Entry into Amateur Radio’ Foundation manual either from the club for $29 (or direct from the WIA) and have a good read of the manual.
-You should also download and familiarise yourself with the Amateur Radio Operating Procedures (Licence Conditions Determination) which you can download here which document the operating regulations we are bound by.
+You should also download and familiarise yourself with the Amateur Radio Operating Procedures (Licence Conditions Determination) which you can download here and document the operating regulations we are bound by.